Adolf Gawalewicz

-Adolf Gawalewicz (2 September 1916 - 11 June 1987) was a Polish jurist and writer known for his memoirs of his years at Auschwitz and other Nazi concentration camps.
+Adolf Gawalewicz (2 September 1916 – 11 June 1987) was a Polish jurist and writer known for his memoirs of his years at Auschwitz and other Nazi concentration camps.

 Life and work

-Gawalewicz spent his childhood and high-school years in Lvov, graduating from gimnazjum in 1935, and then in June 1939, obtained a law degree from the Jagiellonian University in Cracow.
-He worked for a time in the municipal administration of the city of Cracow.
+Gawalewicz spent his childhood and high-school years in Lwów, graduating from gymnasium in 1935, and then in June 1939, obtained a law degree from the Jagiellonian University in Kraków.
+He worked for a time in the municipal administration of the city of Kraków.